 Licensed in both New York and Louisiana, Matt DeCotiis has worked on projects ranging in scale from small residential to large commercial projects in New York City and New Orleans.
 As a founding partner of CICADA, Matt uses his extensive experience in master planning, development, zoning review, and contemporary design to contribute a macro vision and modern aesthetic to CICADA’s team.
 Honing his design skills while working in Seville, Spain and New York City, he provides an international modern aesthetic to all of the projects he works on, while grounding his design approach in a celebration of the region’s rich history.

-Along with his experience working within the built environment, Matt uses his knowledge of generative design, Grasshopper, Dynamo, and Scan-to-BIM to save time and resources, while also serving as CICADA’s interactive display engineer.
+Along with his experience working within the built environment, Matt uses his knowledge of generative design, Grasshopper, Dynamo, and scan-to-BIM to save time and resources, while also serving as CICADA’s interactive display engineer.
 With a specialization in design thinking, technology consulting, and parametric modeling, Matt’s skills in computational design and 3D modeling have led to collaboration with developers, artists, and business owners.
 Outside of CICADA, Matt teaches digital media workshops at Tulane School of Architecture, educating undergraduate and graduate students on emerging technologies to improve their modeling and design workflows and GIS mapping.
-Previously, as an adjunct faculty member at Tulane University, he co-taught URBANbuild 8 Studio—winner of AIA Honor Award in the category of Master Planning and Design—and the Tulane City Center Studio, Parisite Skate Park, which was a recipient of the Ruby Berner Award Silver Medalist for Urban Excellence in 2019.
-In fall 2018, Matt co-taught a master planning studio with Bob Hale, guiding students to think critically about urban environments, analyze complex existing urban conditions, and design large scale, mixed-use developments.
+Previously, as an adjunct faculty member at Tulane University, he co-taught URBANbuild 8 Studio—winner of AIA Honor Award in the category of Master Planning and Design—and the Tulane City Center Studio, which designed Parisite Skate Park, a recipient of the Ruby Berner Award Silver Medalist for Urban Excellence in 2019.

 Matt received his Bachelor of Science with Cum Laude distinction in Architecture from Northeastern University.
 Upon completing his Masters degree in Architecture from Tulane University, he was awarded the AIA Certificate of Merit and a thesis commendation for his research on modernizing New Orleans cemeteries.